INFORMSJoC/2024.0546/README.md

 To replicate the results in Table 2 and Figure 5, apply the codes in folders `src/LogTPm/connections` and `src/Comp/LinTP`.

-To replicate the results in Table 3, apply the codes in folder `src/LogTPc/public-good`and `src/Comp/DAE`.
+To replicate the results in Table 3, apply the codes in folders `src/LogTPc/public-good` and `src/Comp/DAE`.

 To replicate the results in Table 4 and 5 and Figure 6, apply the codes in folder `src/LogTPc/public-good` and `src/Comp/ALogTP`.